flotools/flotools/README.md

 The Flo Tools Mouse group is global, so these commands will work system-wide when the group is turned on.

-- activate Flo Tools Mouse: Command+Slash
+- Activate Flo Tools Mouse: Command+Slash
 - Option-Click:	Option+` (accent)
 - Option Mouse Down/Release: Command+Control+Shift+` (accent)
 - Option+Shift-Click:	Option+Shift+` (accent)